cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 Example languages: [TLA+](https://en.wikipedia.org/wiki/TLA%2B), [Quint](https://github.com/informalsystems/quint).
 Example semantic: [Temporal Logic of Actions](https://en.wikipedia.org/wiki/Temporal_logic_of_actions).
 Example techniques: [SAT Solving](https://en.wikipedia.org/wiki/SAT_solver), [Symbolic Model Checking](https://blog.acolyer.org/2019/11/29/tla-model-checking-made-symbolic/), [State Enumerating Model Checking](https://en.wikipedia.org/wiki/State_space_enumeration).
 Example tools: [TLC](https://github.com/tlaplus/tlaplus), [Apalache](https://apalache.informal.systems/).
 - The model is explored not by randomness and heuristics but by using a [*model checker*](https://en.wikipedia.org/wiki/Model_checking).
 Model checkers pull on a massive field of research and they're about applying efficient techniques for exploring program behaviors.
 While modern model checkers are highly optimized and capable, they are not silver bullets, as they all suffer from the [State Space Explosion Problem](https://en.wikipedia.org/wiki/Combinatorial_explosion).
 See [this wiki page](https://en.wikipedia.org/wiki/Model_checking#Techniques) for more info.

 Why not use model checking?
-They require expert knowledge which is hard to onboard, the State Space Explosion Problem can be very real in practice, and the tooling e.g TLA+ is generally not industrial strength in terms of maintainability ect.
+They require expert knowledge which is hard to onboard, the State Space Explosion Problem can be very real in practice, and the tooling e.g TLA+ is generally not industrial strength in terms of maintainability etc.

 Note that the Apalache team at Informal is working hard to make MBT a powerful practical tool.
 They have made leaps and bounds in the last year since diff testing began in April 2022.
 In particular they have created a new programming language called Quint which should be an industrial strength formal specification language.
 They have also added powerful exploration capabilities (see [::simulate](https://apalache.informal.systems/docs/apalache/running.html?highlight=simulate#running-the-tool)) which combines random exploration with optimized model checker based exploration.